 If you can’t, for any reason, Force Quit the browser, restart your Mac.
 Ignore the line in the fake warning that tells you not to restart your computer.

 There’s no way you can avoid completely ever seeing this or any other fake virus alert.
-However, they tend to appear on sites which are, let’s say less reputable, than others.
+However, they tend to appear on sites that are, let’s say less reputable than others.
 So, for example, sites that offer anything for free that you would normally have to pay for are more likely to host adware and fake virus alerts.
-So, of you’re worried about seeing one, or just don’t want the hassle, avoid sites and forums that provide cracked passwords, license keys, or that stream the latest movies and TV programs.
+So, if you’re worried about seeing one, or just don’t want the hassle, avoid sites and forums that provide cracked passwords, license keys, or that stream the latest movies and TV programs.

 How to remove the Zeus virus

 The Zeus virus isn’t a virus; it’s a fake alert.
 So there’s nothing to remove.
 The most common form doesn’t even have a link to click, just a telephone number to call (of course, you should never call the number).
 However, it’s possible that some variants may have a link, and if you click that link, it will download malware to your Mac.
 Never click the link in any pop-up window that claims you have a virus or other malware on your computer.

 If that happens there are a few ways to remove it.
 One common type of malware that’s downloaded like that are browser hijackers.
 You can remove these manually, by following a step-by-step process like the one outlined in this article.

 The other option is to use a dedicated antivirus tool.
 There are several available for the Mac, many of which can be downloaded free of charge and used to scan for malware.

 We advise using CleanMyMac X. It has a regularly-updated database of Mac malware, including browser hijackers, and trojans, and allows to remove the threats in just a few clicks.

 Here’s how it works: